phroiland/zenux/README.md

 I built this container so that I could mine ZEN under OSX using docker.

-This runs the [Nicehash CPU miner](https://github.com/nicehash/nheqminer) for ZEN/ZEC.
+This runs the [Nicehash CPU miner - Linux Branch](https://github.com/nicehash/nheqminer/tree/Linux) for ZEN/ZEC.

 It mines ZEN on zenmine.pro, but it appears to be inconsistent.
 Or zenmine.pro is slow to update.